Standing for legislative elections

 Satisfying additional conditions

-In addition to these formalities, the following conditions also apply:
+In addition to these formalities, you must follow the following rules:

 • no person may appear, either as candidate or as representative, on more than one list in the same district;